 Unlike a Sole Proprietorship, a General Partnership requires two owners or partners.
 Unfortunately, like a Sole Proprietorship, a General Partnership, offers no asset protection.
 Again, there is no charter from the state, no legal separateness and, accordingly, no protection.

 A partnership can be formed with a simple handshake between two or more people who agree to work together.
 You don’t need a partnership agreement or any sort of written document.
 Such a loose agreement also leaves no paper trail for the partners to go back to when things go south.
 When partners become adversaries and there’s no written partnership agreement in place, the laws of the state in which the partnership was formed take precedence, and the partners are left without any choice in the matter.
 Similarly, if one partner leaves, dies or goes bankrupt, the partnership is terminated and the partners are liable for the company’s debts and obligations.

-I will not set up a general partnership, ever.
+I will not set up a General Partnership, ever.
 Not only is there too much liability but it requires a great deal of document drafting.
-A general partnership agreement includes, at minimum:
+A general partnership agreement includes, at

 - Type of business

-- Finance requirements (the amount each partner is expected to contribute to finance the company up front)
+- Finance requirements (the amount each partner is expected to contribute to financing the company up front)

 - Rights and duties (what is expected of each partner)